mxcl/PromiseKit/Documents/Cancel.md

 // Cancel currently active tasks and reject all cancellable promises with 'PMKError.cancelled'.
-// 'cancel()' can be called from any thread at any time. promise.cancel()
+// 'cancel()' can be called from any thread at any time. finalizer.cancel()

-/* 'promise' here refers to the last promise in the chain.
-Calling 'cancel' on any promise in the chain cancels the entire chain.
-Therefore cancelling the last promise in the chain cancels everything. */
+/* 'finalizer' here refers to the 'CancellableFinalizer' for the chain.
+Calling 'cancel' on any promise in the chain or on the finalizer cancels the entire chain.
+Therefore calling 'cancel' on the finalizer cancels everything. */
 ```

 # Cancel Chains

 Promises can be cancelled using a `CancellablePromise`.
 The global `cancellable(_:)` function is used to convert a standard `Promise` into a `CancellablePromise`.
-If a promise chain is initiazed with a `CancellablePromise`, then the entire chain is cancellable.
+If a promise chain is initialized with a `CancellablePromise`, then the entire chain is cancellable.
 Calling `cancel()` on any promise in the chain cancels the entire chain.

-Creating a chain where the entire chain can be cancelleed is the recommended usage for cancellable promises.
+Creating a chain where the entire chain can be cancelled is the recommended usage for cancellable promises.

 The `CancellablePromise` contains a `CancelContext` that keeps track of the tasks and promises for the chain.
-Promise chains can be cancelled either by calling the `cancel()` method on any `CancellablePromise` in the chainm, or by calling `cancel()` on the `CancelContext` for the chain.
+Promise chains can be cancelled either by calling the `cancel()` method on any `CancellablePromise` in the chain, or by calling `cancel()` on the `CancelContext` for the chain.
 It may be desirable to hold on to the `CancelContext` directly rather than a promise so that the promise can be deallocated by ARC when it is resolved.

 For example: